heremaps/here-sdk-examples/examples/latest/navigate/android/Java/HERESDKUnits/README.md

 - **Core**: A basic component that is required by other units.
 - **MapSwitcher**: A component that switches between map schemes.
+- **MapRuler**: A component that displays the scale of the map.
 - **PopupMenu**: A menu component without HERE SDK dependencies.
+- **CitySelector**: A component that provides a dropdown menu for selecting predefined cities with their coordinates.
+- **Compass**: A component that displays the map’s orientation and allows users to reorient the map to north with a single tap.

 See each module’s README for details.